carterwayneskhizeine/AnonymousMessageBoard/README.md

     *   Refresh the page - private messages are automatically hidden on page refresh
     *   Private messages require re-entering the KEY to view again

+### User Authentication

+#### Registration and Login
+*   **Register a New Account**:
+    1. Click the "Login" button in the top-right corner of the page
+    2. In the login modal, click the "Register" button in the bottom-left corner
+    3. Fill in the registration form:
+        - Username (3-20 characters)
+        - Password (at least 6 characters)
+        - Confirm password
+    4. Click "Register" to create your account
+    *Note: After successful registration, you will be automatically logged in*

+*   **Login to Existing Account**:
+    1. Click the "Login" button in the top-right corner
+    2. Enter your username and password
+    3. Click "Login"
+    *Note: Login status is maintained via session cookies*

+*   **Logout**:
+    - Click the "登出" button in the top-right corner when logged in

+#### User-Specific Features
+*   **Automatic Private Message Access**: Once logged in, all your private messages are automatically displayed without needing to enter KEYs.
+*   **Message Ownership**: You can only edit and delete messages that you created while logged in.
+*   **Dual-Mode Private Messages**:
+    - **Traditional Mode**: Create private messages with KEYs (works for both logged-in and anonymous users)
+    - **User Mode**: When logged in, private messages are automatically associated with your account and accessible without KEYs

+#### Backward Compatibility
+*   Existing private messages with KEYs continue to work as before
+*   Anonymous users can still create and view private messages using KEYs
+*   Logged-in users can access both types of private messages:
+    - Their own private messages (no KEY required)
+    - KEY-protected private messages (by entering the KEY)

 ### Markdown Examples

 You can use standard Markdown syntax in your messages, for example: